 The thing is – I believing in living big, but I don’t want big anymore.
 It’s not in me, except as some competitive object.
 I have to figure out if I plan around it, or plan for it.

 So anyway I said nothing, I was well behaved as mostly I am.
-I left a couple of hours later catching the train home wishing I’d never left.
+I left a couple of hours later catching the train home wishing I’d never left it.
 There was nothing I gained from the experience except further complication.
-At home, I gave Rigby a hug as he licked me on the face.
+At home, I hugged Rigby as he licked me on the face.